tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 As noted, the protocol supports either combined platform attestation with X.509 certificate authentication, or attestation only.

-Attestation alone is vulnerable to identity spoofing attacks, in particular when zero-day attacks exist for a class of hardware.
+Attestation when used alone is vulnerable to identity spoofing attacks, in particular when zero-day attacks exist for a class of hardware.
 (TODO: reference).
 Therefore it needs to be combined with traditional authentication, which in the case of TLS takes the form of X.509 certificates.

 We RECOMMEND that regular applications only use the combined mode, which provides the full security guarantees of an authenticated TLS handshake (for the peer/peers being authenticated) as well as guarantees on platform integrity.